-A personalised email is the best way to engage with your influencers.
+A personalised email is still one of the best ways to engage with your influencers.
 When you have a blog post, infographic, eBook or free trial you want to promote, send each person on your list a tailor-made email.

 Influencers are busy people, so you'll need an intriguing subject line to stand-out in a crowded inbox.
 From there, make your email concise, demonstrate your knowledge of the influencer ('I was reading your latest blog post...') and explain why your product/offer/resource is relevant to their audience.

 Whilst the days of web directories are long behind us, you still can increase the reach of your business by listing yourself on some of the SaaS industry's biggest and best startup directories.

 Choose directories that are big, popular and industry relevant.
 Though niche directories will expose your brand to fewer people, they'll increase your chances of attracting interested people (be it new visitors or even potential investors) to your business.